 Committee and is a member of both the Graduate and Honors Faculty.

-Her articles and book reviews on nineteenth-century authors appear in the Gale-Thomson Encyclopedia on Short Story Criticism, Romanic Review, L' Esprit Créateur, and Philosophy and Literature.
-Her current research on brain-based learning has been presented at international, national, and regional conferences.
-She is the founder and director of the Center for Accelerated Language Acquisition (CALA), a center for the research and application of brain-based methods of learning.
-Partnerships for language classes and teacher-training have been formed both locally and internationally between CALA and the Department of Social Services, The Confucius Institute, The Tennessee Foreign Language Institute, and the Isha Foundation, a non-profit organization in southern India.
+Her articles and book reviews on nineteenth-century authors appear in the Gale-Thomson Encyclopedia on Short Story Criticism, Romantic Review, L' Esprit Créateur, and Philosophy and Literature, and her current research on brain-based learning has been presented at international, national, and regional conferences.